geetesh/sf30_node/README.md

 ```

 The message of type `sensor_msgs::LaserScan` will be published in topic `/sf30/range` at 50Hz.
+The intensities field on this message means data confidence.
+It is `1` if we can trust the given range.

 ### Who do I talk to? ###